xdit-project/xDiT/README.md

                         Number of inference steps.
 ```

-Leveraging multiple parallelism techniques togather is essential for efficiently scaling.
+Hybriding multiple parallelism techniques togather is essential for efficiently scaling.
 It's important that the product of all parallel degrees matches the number of devices.
-For instance, you can combine CFG, PipeFusion, and sequence parallelism with the command below to generate an image of a cute dog through hybrid parallelism:
+For instance, you can combine CFG, PipeFusion, and sequence parallelism with the command below to generate an image of a cute dog through hybrid parallelism.
+Here ulysses_degree * pipefusion_parallel_degree * cfg_degree(use_split_batch) == number of devices == 8.

 ```bash